Titanic director Cameron backs bid for 5,500 items from ship

 The campaign announced Tuesday aims to raise $20 million (15 million pounds) to buy the items from a private American company that salvaged them from the wreck.

-He said his expeditions to the undersea site have made him feel a responsibility to honor those who lost their lives on its doomed voyage.
+He said his expeditions to the undersea site have made him feel a responsibility to honor those who lost their lives on its doomed voyage in 1912.

 The objects include a section of the ship's hull and a bronze cherub decoration from the ship's grand staircase.
 They were recovered from the wreck site during seven deep sea expeditions between 1987 and 2004.